SaulBurgos/easyLocator/README.md

 -----------------------
 **getMapInstance:** return the google map instance created

-**getMapInstance:** clean map and list with the new elements.
+**rebuild:** clean map and list with the new elements.
 These elements should have the same structure that the array of object

 easyLocator properties:
 -----------------------